tysours/DPTools/README.md

-# dptools
+# DPTools
-Assorted scripts and CLI for training and applying DeePMD models
+Assorted scripts and CLI for training and applying MLPs trained in deepmd-kit